Ting Mobile: History

-On August 3, 2020, key Ting Mobile assets were acquired by Dish Network Corporation, which was in the process of launching a national wireless carrier and using prepaid assets (including Boost Mobile) sold by Sprint as a condition of their 2020 merger with T-Mobile (which also includes an agreement for use of their network for seven years).
+On August 3, 2020, key Ting Mobile assets were acquired by Dish Network, which was in the process of launching a national wireless carrier and using prepaid assets (including Boost Mobile) sold by Sprint as a condition of their 2020 merger with T-Mobile (which also includes an agreement for use of their network for seven years).
 As part of the agreement, Dish agreed to subcontract backend services (including provision and billing) for its wireless business to Tucows.
 The sale did not include the Ting branding or Ting Internet division; Dish received a two-year transitional license to the Ting branding, with the option to acquire it at a later date.
 In August 2020, Dish finalized the purchase of Ting Mobile from Tucows.
 In November 2020, Robert Currie was named head of the brand.
 Its plan also changed, moving away from pay-as-you-go rates.

 In June 2022 Dish offered wireless services through its Ting Mobile, Boost Mobile, Republic Wireless, and Gen Mobile brands.
-As of September of 2022, TIng Mobile plans use the Verizon and T-Mobile networks, with phones on either of those services likely to work on Ting's network.
+As of September of 2022, Ting Mobile plans use the Verizon network.

+On June 6, 2025, it was reported that parent company EchoStar Corporation was preparing to file for Chapter 11 bankruptcy protection after the Federal Communications Commission (FCC) suspended EchoStar's ability to plan out strategic decisions for its Boost Mobile subsidiary.
+In addition, other factors contributing to this decision included missing over $500 million in interest payments and the termination of the Dish Network acquisition by DirecTV.